Spring into Boating Season

 - On-Water Towing Coverage ranging from $50 to $500 is available to reimburse you if your boat becomes disabled and must be towed back to the dock or marina.

-Your local IMT Group Independent Agent would love to visit with you further about the various coverages you should consider purchasing for your boat.
+Your local IMT Insurance Independent Agent would love to visit with you further about the various coverages you should consider purchasing for your boat.
 By relying on a qualified insurance agent to assist you with this process, you can relax and make sure you are properly protected for your boating endeavors.

 This article represents a brief summary of coverage.
 Review the actual policy for additional details on coverages, terms, limits, conditions, and exclusions.